worthingtonlibraries/term_authoring_info/README.md

 Remove authoring information from a vocabulary
 ----------------------------------------------
-* On the *Edit vocabulary* screen, uncheck the "Display authoring information" box and click *Save*.
+* On the *Edit vocabulary* screen, uncheck the "Store authoring information" box and click *Save*.
 * This will automatically delete the "Authored On" and "Authored by" fields, as well as their corresponding data.